noahgibbs/codefolio_octopress/source/_posts/2014-11-29-what-do-you-lose-by-not-using-chef.markdown

 I have <a href="http://rails-deploy-in-an-hour.com">a solution to all of those</a> if you want it - it costs money, but saves you a bunch of time.
+It configures Chef and Vagrant and Capistrano and all the various tools, once, and lets you mostly just drop in your Rails app requirements.

-Or you can sign up at the mailing list link below and I'll tell you more, let you see some freebies from the class and generally keep trying to get you to automate more.
+Or you can sign up at the mailing list link below and I'll email you more about it, let you see some freebies from the class and generally keep trying to get you to automate more.
 You really should, after all ;-)